 New apartment construction nosedives across West Coast cities

-New apartment construction is plunging in the West Coast's biggest metro areas after officials spent years trying to combat soaring rents.
+New apartment construction is plunging in the West Coast's biggest cities after officials spent years trying to combat soaring rents.

 - Developers are on pace to start building fewer than 20,000 apartments combined this year in Los Angeles, San Francisco, San Diego, San Jose, Seattle, and Portland — less than a quarter of what those locations together produced a year earlier.